AlbaneCM/airbnb/README.md

 Data used: airbnb - coming from hotel industry, this was the available data that made the most sense.
 Data: http://insideairbnb.com/get-the-data.html

+*Note: This is a work in progress and the notebook is regularly updated to reflect the changes.
-*Note: Comments & analysis are about the New York marketplace despite the possibility of changing marketplace, for the sake of this exercise.
+Comments & analysis are about the New York marketplace despite the possibility of changing marketplace, for the sake of this exercise.

 1. Choose a number corresponding to the city to explore:
 Option to chose a marketplace to analyze among 10 cities.
 Choosing a number rather than typing an actual city will be less prone to errors.
 I chose 10 main cities: 5 in Canada and 5 in the US - similarly to the Fairmont hotels marketplace.

 Amended to pick only the csv file needed so the site would load faster.
-I included one of the lightest csv files on GitHub for reference: Ottawa.
+I included one of the lightest csv files on GitHub for reference: Quebec.

 2. Tried to clean unusable data such as numeric or date columns that were texts.